 The quinoa salad comes together in minutes.
 You can dice the veggies while the quinoa cooks and then toss it all together once the quinoa cools.
 All in 20 minutes or less!

 To start, you will need to cook the quinoa.
-To do this, simply combine one cup of dried quinoa with two cups of water in a pot.
+To do this, simply combine one cup of dried quinoa with two cups of cold water (you could use chicken broth or vegetable broth for more flavor) in a pot.
 Cover and bring to a boil, reduce the heat and simmer for about 12-15 minutes.

 Let the quinoa cool slightly before adding the remaining ingredients.
 I like to pop it in the fridge or spread it out in a bowl so that it cools quicker.